The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: Results and Discussion

 \subsection{Comparison with MW UFDs}

 To place our findings into a broader context, Fig.~\ref{fig:SFHsample} shows our best-fit SFHs, along side similar measurements for the 13 MW UFD satellites that have published SFHs (\citealt{Brown14}, \citealt{Sacchi21}).
-The SFHs are color-coded according to the galaxy stellar mass at $z=5$.
+The SFHs are color-coded according to the galaxy luminosity.

 Figure~\ref{fig:SFHsample} shows two clear trends.
 First, 16 of the 19 galaxies in the combined sample formed $\sim$80\% of their stellar mass by $z\ge5$.
 Two of the exceptions are Ursa~Major I from \citet{Brown14} and \A{XXII} from this study, which formed 60\% and 65\% of their stellar mass by $z=5$.
 The other exception is \A{XIII}.
-Second, in general, the lowest-mass galaxies at $z=5$ ($M_*\lesssim 10^5M_{\odot}$) quench earlier than more massive UFDs.
-Because the lowest-mass systems are typically MW UFDs and the higher mass systems are M31 satellites, it is possible that this is not exclusively a mass trend, but could be related to differences in the early environment of the two samples.
+Second, in general, the lowest-luminosity galaxies ($M_V\lesssim -6$) quench earlier than more massive UFDs.
+This trend is clearly evident in the comparison with the \citet{Sacchi21} sample, which is composed of particularly faint galaxies, but is also appreciable in the more massive sample of \citet{Brown14}.
+Importantly, because the lowest-luminosity systems are typically MW UFDs and the higher-luminosity systems are M31 satellites, it is possible that this is not exclusively a stellar mass trend, but could be related to differences in the early environment of the two samples.
 We revisit this point later in the discussion.

-Again, the exception is \A{XIII}, which has a mass at $z=5$ that is comparable to some of the MW UFDs.
+Figure~\ref{fig:SFHz5} shows the same comparison of Fig.~\ref{fig:SFHsample}, color-coding the SFHs by stellar mass at $z=5$.
+Because of the mostly ancient SFHs, the present-day luminosity roughly traces the high-redshift stellar mass, preserving the trend observed in Fig.~\ref{fig:SFHsample}.
+However, \A{XIII} stands out in this comparison.
+In fact, while having the highest present-day luminosity of our combined sample, \A{XIII} has a stellar mass at $z=5$ that is comparable to some of the MW UFDs.
+Nonetheless, while the latter quenched rapidly, \A{XIII} halted star formation at a much later time ($t\lesssim 10$ Gyr).
+We discuss the SFH of this galaxy in greater detail in \S~\ref{sec:A13}.

-We can quantify these trends more clearly through a comparison of characteristic star formation timescales.
+The trends of Fig.~\ref{fig:SFHsample} can be quantified more clearly through a comparison of characteristic star formation timescales.
 This is a common practice in the field \citep[e.g.,][]{Weisz14,Skillman17, Weisz19, Sacchi21} which makes use of the quantity $\tau_{X}$; this is defined as the lookback time at which the galaxy reached $X\%$ of the total star stellar mass formed.
 For clarity, an illustration of these metrics is shown in Fig.~\ref{fig:SFHsample}.
 Measurements of select $\tau_{X}$ for our sample are provided in Tab.~\ref{tab:SFH}.

 Figure~\ref{fig:T90} compares values of $\tau_{X}$ for the same MW and M31 galaxies shown in Fig.~\ref{fig:SFHsample}.
 It is again clear that, with the notable exception of \A{XIII}, all MW and M31 UFDs formed at least 50\% of their stellar mass by the end of cosmic reionization.
 Following previous studies \citep[e.g.,][]{Skillman17, Weisz19, Sacchi21} we can use $\tau_{90}$ as a tracer of the quenching epoch (Fig.~\hyperlink{T90}{5a, 5b}).
 This metric reveals a clear difference between MW and M31 UFDs.
 MW UFDs quenched rapidly after reionization, whereas M31 UFDs sustained star formation until as late as $z\sim 1$.
 These extended SFHs can be appreciated in Fig~\hyperlink{T90}{5b}, which shows $\tau_{20-90}$, defined as the time elapsed between 20\% and 90\% of the total star formation.
 While the MW UFDs have $\tau_{20-90}$ of the order of 2 Gyr, M31's satellites tend to have significantly larger values ranging from 4 to 8 Gyr.